A Visual Guide to 8 Varieties of Summer Squash

 Standard green zucchini and yellow squash can be found almost year-round in the grocery store.
 But come summer, the markets are flooded with an even bigger variety of squash spanning all shapes, sizes, and shades of yellow and green.

 Whether you’re trying to identify a new-to-you squash in your CSA delivery, or you’re headed out to the market, here’s a visual guide, plus what you need to know about eight common varieties of summer squash.

-Even though you can find classic green zucchini all year long, now is peak season — when they're really at their prime.
+Even though you can find classic green zucchini all year long, summer is peak season — when they’re really at their prime.
 Green zucchini has soft, thin skin with firm, mild-tasting, white flesh.
-This variety is really versatile and can be eaten raw or uncooked; it's ideal for both savory and sweet preparations.
+This variety is really versatile and can be eaten raw or uncooked; it’s ideal for both savory and sweet preparations.

 Not to be confused with yellow squash, yellow zucchini, sometimes called golden zucchini, don’t taper at the neck like summer squash.
 Its shape is similar to that of classic green zucchini, though its taste is a little bit sweeter.
 Use it in sweet or savory recipes, raw or cooked — just as you would green zucchini.
 Or better yet, mix the two together.

 Try it in this recipe: Summer Vegetable Gratin

 With pale green ridges and darker green valleys, striped romanesco zucchini has soft, thin skin and a rich, nutty flavor.
 Slice it into salad, cook it in a quick sauté or gratin, or cut it into spears and pickle it.